algolia/docsearch/docs/src/css-helper.md

 ---

-To speed up the process of defining which selectors could make a good candidate, we created a custom CSS file to help us see what tags are used at a glance.
+To speed up the process of defining which selectors could make a good candidate, we created a custom CSS file to help us to see what tags it needs.

 ![Jest documentation after][3]